nfarina/homebridge-kevo/README.md

       ]
     }

-Find "lock_id" values by logging in to your Kevo account on a web browser, then inspecting the page source and looking for "data-lock-id".
-The surrounding pieces of data should identify which lock is which.
+Find "lock_id" values by excluding lock_id from your config.json.
+When you start homebridge the next time, all "lock_id" values for your Kevo account will be printed in the logs.

-NOTE: When modifying lock state rapidly or as a group, only the first request will work.
-The lock state must be modified with a short gap in between requests.
-This is true even on Kevo's own website when attempting to modify the state of multiple locks at once.
+NOTE: When commanding groups of locks, there will be a 15 second delay between each lock command firing because Kevo does not support rapid API requests.
+This causes Siri to usually say "Sorry x, I didn't hear back" as a result.